Bad Faith Insurance: What It Is & When You Can Sue Your Insurer

 Evidence of Insurer Misconduct

 Document patterns of unreasonable behavior systematically.
 Save denial letters that lack policy citations or use vague exclusions.
 Record instances where the insurer ignored your communications or missed deadlines.
-Note contradictions between different adjuster statements or policy interpretations — these inconsistencies can prove bad faith.
+Note contradictions between different adjuster statements — these inconsistencies can prove bad faith.

-Track how many times they requested the same documentation repeatedly, a common delay tactic.
+Also watch for newer 2025–2026 red flags: automated denial notices with no human explanation, repeated upload requests through digital portals, and any mention of "risk scoring" or "fraud flags" that aren't backed by actual evidence.
+Track how many times the insurer requested the same documentation repeatedly — a common stalling tactic.
 If your insurer threatens policy non-renewal without a legitimate basis, document those threats as well.

 Timeline Documentation

 Create a detailed timeline showing when you filed the claim, when the insurer acknowledged it, investigation milestones, and response delays.
-This timeline demonstrates whether the insurer met statutory deadlines and handled your claim reasonably.
-Most states require insurers to acknowledge claims within 15 days and make coverage decisions within 30–60 days.
+Most states require insurers to acknowledge claims within 10–15 business days and make coverage decisions within 30–45 days of receiving a complete claim.

 Note when you needed funds for repairs but the insurer's delays prevented you from fixing your vehicle or home.
 If you had to borrow money or pay out-of-pocket because of their delays, document those financial hardships as consequential damages.